sniknerduke/HDV/README.md

   Run `npm i` to install the dependencies.
   Run `npm run dev` to start the development server.

-  Just in case u got the error missing modules or ps executioh policy is fucked up run : <br>
+  Just in case u got the error missing modules or ps execution policy is fucked up run : <br>

   Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser ( in ps with ad perm) <br>